|

 Boccacci almost immediately mentioned his novel Gocce di Rugiada, saying that it was lost and that he could dictate it later to the sitters so that it could be sent to the letters.
 However, for several sittings there is no longer any reference to Boccacci, who then returned, communicating (by raps) in a form more similar to what will become his characteristic way of speaking in direct voice.

-16 January 1938 - Communication by G. Boccacci: «The rain fell slowly when Messer Seri came out from behind the castle; intact he had his mantle.
+16 January 1938 - Communication by G. Boccacci: «The rain fell slowly when Messer Seri came out from behind the castle; wet he had his coat.
 Never I had seen him before as now; serious he had his face, and just in three jumps he was next to me; his voice was panting.
 Goodbye».

 17 January 1938 - «Who are you?» «Boccacci.
-I would be pleased if you would visit the town of my life, Certaldo». «In spring, pocket allowing it, we will do it willingly». «I'll follow you.
+I would be pleased if you would visit the town of my life, Certaldo». «In spring, if our wallet allows it, we will gladly do it». «I'll follow you.
 My body, so beloved, never was found». «Where is your body?» «It is at… is at… What a torment to see a daisy bending on its stem!
 So was that girl.
 I greet you».

 Strange this last sentence of Boccacci, about the daisy bending on its stem, because it seems completely out of context.
 Perhaps it is an early reference to madonna Grazia, the heroine of the novel Gocce di Rugiada.